Iraneus/betamedneed/_services/workshop.md

 ![Medical Equipment](/images/illustrations/med-equipment.jpg)

-You discover innovative cost-saving tools with the opportunity to get live answers on solutions from Medneed and partners.
+You discover therapeutic advances and innovative cost-saving tools with the opportunity to get live answers on solutions from Medneed and partners.

 Join the <a href="https://workshop.medneed.com" target="_blank">Workshop</a>.